 Highlights are a great way to add dimension to your hair without a lot of damage.
 They will enrich your already amazing haircut.
 But getting highlights done at a salon regularly can add up a lot of money.

 Are you handy with a paintbrush?
 Why not try doing highlights yourself?
-Anyone can do it at home by correctly following the instructions.
+Anyone can DIY highlights for dark hair home by correctly following the instructions.

 - Highlights Examples For Inspiration